Choosing The Wrong Career Sucks

 Even though I was suffering hard on the inside, I was doing OK on the outside.

 Because the education system that lead me to architecture school in the first place was also the very same system that trained me to be an overachiever under every circumstance.
 I was conditioned to succeed no matter how meaningless life seemed or whether my soul was being sucked out of me or not.

-I was indeed artistic, and even smart.
+I was indeed artistic, and even smart in certain situations.
 So, I was doing pretty good if you took my grades as a reference of my so-called success.
 I never failed a class, which is extremely rare for an architecture student.
 And while I was average in some classes, I was really really good in others, which made the process barely tolerable.
 I liked classes that involved abstract thinking, lots of reading and writing.
-And because I was doing OK, or in other words, because I never hit rock bottom, all my suffering was irrelevant as long as I stayed in the system.
+And because I was doing OK, or in other words, because I never hit rock bottom, all my suffering was irrelevant as long as I stayed inside the system.
 Studying architecture was hard for everyone, and not everyone had to have an existential attachment to their profession like I was desperately longing for.
 So I started questioning my own suffering.